CommE2E/comm/docs/nix_dev_env.md

 ./scripts/install_nix.sh
 ```

-# Development Environment
+# Development environment

 Run `nix develop` to create a dev environment.

-## How Nix Introduces Dependencies to a Development Environment
+## How Nix introduces dependencies to a development environment

 Nix installs packages in the Nix store at package-specific paths (e.g. `/nix/store-x7kdiasp...-clang/bin/clang`).
 When you run `nix develop`, Nix sets environment variables such as `PATH` to expose the binary dependencies to your shell.
 This model can be extended through shell hooks to support other build toolchains such as `pkg-config`, `cmake`, and many other language specific package managers by simply adding the repective toolchain to `nativeBuildInputs`.